FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 This is often the case, as when I grant a photo printing service access to my Flickr account.
 Wait, is it 2012?
 I meant my Google Photos account.

-But sometimes the entity requesting permission may be different than the entity which needs to grant permission, the "Resource Owner" or RO.
+But sometimes the entity requesting permission may be different from the entity which needs to grant permission, the "Resource Owner" or RO.
 In GNAP, this entity is termed the "Requesting Party" and has the acronym RQ, maybe because RP already is taken by a common auth term: "Relying Party".
 The RQ drives the "Resource Client", or RC, which could be a browser or some other device.
 The RQ wants access to protected resources, which live on the "Resource Server", or RS.

 From the specification: